 The Albatross Task Force

-Albatrosses are stunning, long-lived seabirds that spend much of their lives soaring over the ocean.
-Inevitably, this lifestyle brings them into contact with fishing vessels.
-Sadly, they’re often accidentally captured in fishing gear (known as bycatch), and this is driving population declines: 15 of the 22 albatross species are now threatened with extinction.
+Albatrosses are large majestic birds who spend much of their time soaring over the high seas.
+But this nomadic life out on the ocean brings them into contact with fishing vessels where they are often accidentally killed by fishing gear, known as bycatch.
+This has led to catastrophic declines in their populations: 15 of the 22 albatross species are now threatened with extinction.

 Albatross Task Force

 Our mission is to slash seabird bycatch by 80% in the deadliest fisheries for albatrosses.
 The Albatross Task Force is an international team of experts, led by the RSPB and BirdLife International, that works with fishing crews to demonstrate simple ways to stop killing seabirds.
 Dramatic change is possible.
 For example, there has been a 99% drop in albatross deaths in the South African trawl fishery since our team started work there in 2006.

 Albatrosses mainly feed on squid and fish on the surface of the water, which they can smell up to 12 miles away.
 Searching for bait or discarded fish around fishing vessels mirrors their natural behaviour.
 Sadly many become accidentally caught on baited hooks and drown or are fatally struck by trawl cables towing nets through the water.
 This is the largest threat albatrosses face globally.

 Simple and cheap measures are highly effective at preventing seabird deaths in trawl and longline fisheries:

 - Bird-scaring lines (or tori lines) have colourful streamers to frighten away birds from baited hooks and harmful trawl cables.

 - Fishing at night prevents deaths since most seabirds don’t feed in the dark.